Pipe maintenance

 Frequently Asked Questions

-It's a good idea to inspect your pipes at least once a year, or more frequently if you notice any issues.
+It's recommended to visually inspect your pipes at least once a year, or more frequently if you notice any signs of issues.

-What are some common signs of pipe problems?
+What are some common pipe maintenance issues to look for?

 Connect with certified professionals in your area